carpentries/instructor-training/episodes/05-memory.md

 display for learners while they work.
 We will briefly consider the implications in each case for memory, attention, and learning.

-### Creating Exercises
+### Using Formative Assessments for Guided Practice
 There are
-many different types of exercises that are compatible with guided practice.
+many different types of exercises that focus attention narrowly and help to avoid cognitive overload.
 Carefully targeted multiple choice questions can play this role.
 A few more that you may wish to consider are:
-* Faded examples: fill-in-the-blank programming blocks
+* [Faded examples][wikipedia-faded]: worked examples with targeted details "faded" out -- essentially fill-in-the-blank programming blocks
-* Parson's Problems: out-of-order code sorting challenges
+* [Parson's Problems][wikipedia-parsons]: out-of-order code selection & sorting challenges
 * Labelling diagrams or flow charts (may also be organized as a fill-in-the-blank)

-For more on computational exercises, see this [blog post by Greg Wilson][GW-exercise-post].

-There are many types of formative assessments that are more general to all sorts of instruction.
-One (non-exhaustive) list can be found in the [Edutopia assessment group][Edutopia].

 ### What to Display